SuperHuman12/Project-Eth-Research/README.md

  3. EIP 3386 : to **convert an asset such as invoice and buying partial ownership** to reduce risk.

  4. Setup Swap , **Integrate with AMM & Metamask**   (can easily be accomplished using zapier api)

+ 5. Create new wallet right into metamask wallet